yohplala/oups/_sources/quickstart.rst.txt

     # Index of a first dataset, for some temperature records related to Berlin.
     idx1 = DatasetIndex('germany','berlin')
+    # Data to be recorded.
     df1 = pd.DataFrame({'timestamp':pd.date_range('2021/01/01', '2021/01/05', freq='1D'),
     	                'temperature':range(10,15)})
-    # Initiate the new parquet dataset.
+    # Populate parquet collection with a first dataset.
     ps[idx1] = df1

-``weather_knowledge_base`` folder has now been created, and populated with new data.
+``weather_knowledge_base`` folder has now been created with new data.

 .. code-block::